Unitarity violation and restoration in radiative bound-state formation: Monopole transitions in particle physics theories

 \subsection{Bound-state formation processes}

 Having seen examples of Abelian and non-Abelian theories in which BSF via monopole transitions may occur, we now review their amplitudes and cross-sections.
-Analytic formulae can be obtained if the scattering-state and bound-state wavefunctions are Coulombic.\footnote{ The wavefunctions of a Yukawa potential can be well approximated by a Coulomb potential if the mediator mass, $m_{\rm med}$, is sufficiently small, $m_{\rm med} \ll \mu \aB$ for bound states and $m_{\rm med} \lesssim~\mu \vrel$ for scattering states, where $\mu$ and $\vrel$ are the reduced mass and relative velocity of the interacting particles, and $\aB$ is the coupling strength of the bound-state potential~\cite{Petraki:2016cnz}.
+Analytic formulae can be obtained if the scattering-state and bound-state wavefunctions are Coulombic.\footnote{ The wavefunctions of a Yukawa potential can be well approximated by a Coulomb potential if the mediator mass, $m_{\rm med}$, is sufficiently small, $m_{\rm med} \ll \mu \aB/n$ for bound states and $m_{\rm med} \lesssim~\mu \vrel$ for scattering states, where $\mu$ and $\vrel$ are the reduced mass and relative velocity of the interacting particles, and $\aB$ is the coupling strength of the bound-state potential~\cite{Petraki:2016cnz} and $n$ is the bound-state principal quantum number.
 For combined Yukawa plus Coulomb potentials, these conditions may be significantly relaxed~\cite{Harz:2017dlj,Harz:2019rro}.
-The Coulomb approximation is often satisfactory, in the relevant parameter space, during DM freeze-out, but to a more limited extent for the indirect-detection signals produced in galaxies today or during CMB~\cite{Cirelli:2016rnw}. }
+The Coulomb approximation is often satisfactory, in the relevant parameter space, during DM freeze-out, but to a more limited extent for the indirect-detection signals produced in galaxies today or during CMB~\cite{Cirelli:2016rnw}.
+See \cref{sec:UnitarityRestore_BeyondCoulomb} for considerations beyond the Coulomb approximation. }